 - Inadequate and/or rigid legislation that does not allow for flexibilities as required based on scientifically sound reasons.
-Lack of provisions for reliance on work performed by others including in cases where the products are needed on an emergency basis. - Technical or scientific limitations, where the necessary resources and expertise for an adequate evaluation may not exist or be insufficient, and inadequate use of already available knowledge about the product - Some cases where specific requirements are imposed as part of the registration process even if the capacity to perform such activities is not established or the activity is not required (e.g. testing, local clinical trials) - Cumbersome, inadequate or not fully defined procedures leading to inconsistent and lengthy registration processes. - Lack of transparency about procedures in place
+Lack of provisions for reliance on work performed by others including in cases where the products are needed on an emergency basis. - Technical or scientific limitations, where the necessary resources and expertise for an adequate evaluation may not exist or be insufficient, with inadequate use of already available knowledge about the product - Some cases where specific requirements are imposed as part of the registration process even if the capacity to perform such activities is not established or the activity is not required (e.g. testing, local clinical trials) - Cumbersome, inadequate or not fully defined procedures leading to inconsistent and lengthy registration processes